Skip to main content

 Variables and Observations

-To review what you learned earlier in this module, a predictive module uses machine learning to predict future outcomes.
+To review what you learned earlier in this module, a predictive model uses machine learning to predict future outcomes.
 When you create a model using Model Builder, Einstein not only analyzes the data and builds a predictive model, but also produces the training metrics so you can evaluate the model.

 Variables